ajay-dhangar/algo/docs/algorithms/Searching Algorithms/Depth-First-Search-(DFS)-Algo.md

 DFS helps in finding paths and checking connectivity in graphs.

 ### Summary:
 DFS is an essential algorithm for graph traversal and problem-solving in various domains.
 Its memory efficiency, ability to find deep solutions, and use in applications like topological sorting and cycle detection make it valuable.
-While it may not always find the shortest path, it provides an efficient approach to explore graph structures in depth-first order.
+While it may not always find the shortest path, it provides an efficient approach to exploring graph structures in depth-first order.